jinlab-washu/Bio5488-Genomics/Assignments/A05/Assignment5.md

 ### Part 1: Data filtering
 You will need to use the functions above to complete `gene_expression.py` To filter the data, you will need to remove genes that provide little to no information about the amount of gene expression.
 Therefore, remove genes that have counts in all samples.
-To do so, create a new dictionary with genes that pass your filter. ** Do not alter the orgiinal data file!!! ** For each filtering step, you should save the newly filtered data in a new dictionary
+To do so, create a new dictionary with genes that pass your filter. ** Do not alter the original data file!!! ** For each filtering step, you should save the newly filtered data in a new dictionary

 **Question 1:** How many genes are left after removing genes with zero expression in all samples?

-Next, caclculate the counts per million (cpm) for each gene left in your data using the `counts_per_million` function.
+Next, calculate the counts per million (cpm) for each gene left in your data using the `counts_per_million` function.
 This function returns a dictionary similar to the raw counts dictionary but with cpm values instead.
 Apply the `counts_per_million` function to your data tthe passed the first filter.
 Now create a new dictionary of raw counts by including gnes that pass your second filter.
 The second filter should not let a gene through if 20 or more (>=20) samples have cpm <1.
-(This should generate a dictionaru with raw counts, not cpm values).
+(This should generate a dictionary with raw counts, not cpm values).

 **Question 2:** How many genes are left after removing genes where 20 or more samples have cpm <1?

 ---
 ### Part 2: Data visualization
 Plot the library sizes (total counts) for each sample using the raw counts for the genes left after filtering.
-For full credit, make sure the x-acis, y-acis, and the plot itsellf have information titles.
+For full credit, make sure the x-axis, y-axis, and the plot itself have information titles.
 The y-axis should have libary size reported as millions of counts.
 Save your plot as 'library_size.png`

 **Question 3:** What is the range of library sizes (min, max)?